decuant/pDNS/README.md

 ### Rel.
 0.0.5

+- Reworked the menu.
+- Added find text in company name.
 - Filter servers' list using the failing list.
 - Dump list of failing servers' addresses (with enable/disable).
 - Dump protocol statistics (with enable/disable).